pachyderm/docs-content/staging/prepare-data/mount-volume.md

 ---
 # metadata #
 title: Mount Volumes
-description: Learn how to mount local or network-attached storage and use its data in Pachyderm pipelines
+description: Learn how to mount local or network-attached storage and use its data in pipelines.
 date:
 # taxonomy #
 tags: ["data-operations"]